georgiee/coding-for-kids/slides.md

 ---
 ^ I only got in touch with real computers

-^ when my older sister took me in her agency office.
+^ when my sister took me to her agency office.

 ^ There I had the opportunity to tinker around with a Mac running the wonderful OS 9.